 The alluvial deposit always had a slope that was significantly lower than the basement.
 Because of this, the upstream end of the alluvial reach was characterized by a relatively sharp alluvial-basement transition (Fig. 1a; Muto, 2001).
-This transition migrated either upstream or downstream during the approach to grade, but stabilized
+This transition migrated either upstream or downstream during the approach to grade, but stabilized when grade was attained.
+This inherent behavior of the alluvial-basement transition was recognized in the experiments of Muto and Swenson (2005a, 2006) where alluvial grade was sustained in a deltaic, moving-boundary system.

-In each run of the present experiments, after grade was attained, the upper portion of the weir was removed so as to cause sudden base level drop, and force the generation of a knickpoint at the downstream end of the alluvial reach.
-Water and sediment feed rates were kept constant at particular values during the entire run (i.e., both before and after weir removal).
+In each run of the present experiments, after grade was attained, the upper portion of the weir was removed so as to cause sudden base-level drop, and force the generation of a knickpoint at the downstream end of the alluvial reach.
+Water and sediment feed rates were kept constant at particular (Table 1) values during the entire run (i.e. both before and after weir removal).
 Each run was continued until the alluvial river recovered a graded configuration that was regulated with the top of the new, lower weir.
-The recovery of grade was judged by the standstill of alluvial-basement transition and the straightness grade was judged by the standstill of alluvial-basement transition and the straightness of the river profile (Muto and Swenson, 2005b).
+The recovery of grade was judged by the standstill of alluvial-basement transition and the straightness of the river profile (Muto and Swenson, 2005b).

-The behavior of the knickpoint so generated in each experiment was recorded in digital images that were taken every five seconds.
+The behavior of the knickpoint as generated in each experiment was recorded in digital images that were taken every five seconds.
 These images were later analyzed using digital processing tools available in Matlab.
-More specifically, artificial light was allocated to each pixel of the image so as to enhance the color contrast between the flowing water and the bed.
-The numeric matrix of each pixel color was filtered with a threshold chosen to transform the layer of flowing water to white and the remainder of the image to black (Fig. 1b).
+More specifically, artificial light was allocated to each pixel of the image, so as to enhance the color contrast between the flowing water and the bed.
+The numeric matrix of each pixel color was filtered with a threshold chosen to transform the layer of flowing water to white and the remainder of the image to black (Fig. 1b and c).

 The image was then rotated by an angle equal to the initial delta top set slope in order to highlight the elevation drop across a knickpoint (Fig. 1d).
 A close-up image of the knickpoint highlights the spatial change in water depth (Fig. 1e).
-Due to the small scale of the experiment, no direct flow measurements were performed.
-However, flow 5 depths detected by digital image analysis were found to be within the range of 1-4 mm.
+Due to the small scale of the experiment no direct flow measurements were performed.
+However, flow depths detected by digital image analysis were found to be within the range of 1-4 mm.

-All runs were performed using sediments with a density of 2.65 g cm-3 and a median size $D{50}$ of 0.2 mm.
-Sediment discharge $Q_s$ was kept constant at 0.90 g s-1.
-Eight runs were conducted using different drops in weir height and different water discharges $Q_w$ .
-In four of these (Runs 1 to 4), the drop in weir height $\Delta H$ was held constant at 5.0 cm, but $Q_w$ was varied.
-In the other four (Runs 5-8), $Q_w$ was held constant, but the drop in weir height was varied.
+All runs were performed using sediments with a density of 2.65 g cm-3 and a median size D{50} of 0.2 mm.
+Sediment discharge Q_s was kept constant at 0.90 g s-1.
+Eight runs were conducted using different drops in weir height and different water discharges Q_w .
+In four of these (Runs 1 to 4), the drop in weir height ΔH was held constant at 5.0 cm, but Q_w was varied.
+In the other four (Runs 5-8), Q_w was held constant but the drop in weir height was varied.
 Table 1 summarizes the combinations of experimental conditions.
 Due to the narrowness of the flume, the alluvial bed was always completely inundated by water.